 Popular questions about Medicare and the Exchange

-Health reform started Jan.
-1, 2014, and it's designed to help people who don't have any health coverage.
+The Affordable Care Act required states to establish a health insurance Exchange for people by Jan.
+1, 2014.
+Our state's Exchange is called the Washington Healthplanfinder and it's designed to help people shop for and enroll in an individual health plan.
 If you have health coverage through Medicare, you don't need to do anything.
 It will not affect your coverage.
 Below are some common questions we receive from consumers.

 I'm currently on Medicare